sideeffects/HoudiniGLTF/README.txt

 Then copy over the built SOP, ROP, and HOM .dlls to %HOME%/houdiniX.X/dso (i.e. Houdini home directory).

+Run Houdini and you should see the Custom GLTF SOP and ROP nodes.

+Notes:

+To build a specific lib (such as libCustomGLTF.dll): make WINDOWS=1 gltf

+To clean the built files: make WINDOWS=1 clean

+Troubleshooting:

+If you get compiler errors about Windows libraries such as 'corecrt.h', change the WIN32_KIT_VERSION entry in Houdini 18.0.532\toolkit\makefiles\Makefile.win to the one installed on your system in C:\Program Files (x86)\Windows Kits\10\Lib.
+For example: WIN32_KIT_VERSION = 10.0.17763.0

+If either the SOP or ROP libraries are not loading or the custom nodes are not showing up, set HOUDINI_DSO_ERROR=3 environment variable, and launch Houdini.
+There should be log entries when these libraries are loaded.

 -------------------------------------------------------------------------------
 Building the glTF libraries on Linux or macOS:
 -------------------------------------------------------------------------------